SimBoi/nautilus-extension-collection/README.md

 * These extensions are written for GNOME-based systems using Nautilus.
 * Requires GTK 4
-* Not tested but probably compatible with most modern Linux distributions using GNOME.
+* Only tested on Debian Trixie with Gnome 48 but probably compatible with most modern Linux distributions using GNOME.

 ---